HNow/HMC1012/README.md

 - Visual buttons to interact with the gamen ( rock,paper,scissors)
 - Animations/popups for winning and losing at the end of a round
 - A player versus player mdoe will be avaiable on the game page
+- User choice and server choice will be displayed when deciding a round winner